-Will the internet be capable of live video-streaming, downloading (such as Peleton spin classes) and uploading (such as a passenger giving live classes from the ship)?
+Will the internet / WiFi be capable of live video-streaming, downloading (such as Peleton spin classes) and uploading (such as a passenger giving live classes from the ship)?

-We are also investigating new technologies coming out now, for example ‘Starlink’.
+-We are also investigating new technologies coming out now such as the Low Earth Orbit satellite communication systems which will be available in the next few years.
+Two such systems are ‘Starlink’ and ‘OneWeb’.
 This would bring data speed up and data cost down.
-There will likely be other technologies becoming available by the time we set sail.
+There may be other technologies becoming available by the time we set sail.

 In addition, data access points will be available in each residence for wired connections.

 Regarding large Zoom meetings, they require several Mb/s, so it will be possible to conduct them on the ship without any problem.
 Moreover, Zoom automatically reduces the bandwidth in the case of lower throughput.
 We have no concerns about video-conference meetings.

 In conclusion, we can assure that Storylines provides the best possible level of internet access no matter what route the ship is taking.